Locations:

 Prostate cancer

-Anyone assigned male at birth (AMAB) should start getting a prostate cancer screening around age 55.
-A digital rectal exam is the main way to screen for prostate cancer, but your doctor may order a prostate-specific antigen (PSA) blood test.
-You should be screened every year or two based on your PSA levels.
+The American Cancer Society recommends starting prostate cancer screening around age 55.
+A digital rectal exam is the main way to screen for prostate cancer.
+But your doctor may order a prostate-specific antigen (PSA) blood test.
+If you were born with a penis, you should be screened every year or two based on your PSA levels.

-Transgender women who have undergone genital surgery will typically still have a prostate.
+If you've undergone adult genital surgery, you still likely have a prostate.
 While there has been some research about estrogen and prostate cancer, the risk is low.

 If you’re unsure about whether you need a screening or not, check with a trusted healthcare provider.
 If you do receive a cancer diagnosis, community programs and support groups can provide a lot of information and comfort.